 - grow plants that will attract the food they like

-- leave some wilder places in your garden such as log piles or slightly longer grass
+- leave wilder places in your garden such as log piles or longer grass

-- leave a leaf pile as there will be lots of lovely creepy crawlies in it for them to munch
+- leave a leaf pile for lots of lovely creepy crawlies to hide in

-- create a hedgehog highway by cutting a hole in your fence - and get your neighbours to do the same
+- create a hedgehog highway by cutting a hole in your fence (& get your neighbours to do the same)

 - build a hedgehog home

 - leave water out for hedgehogs, especially in the hot weather

 Keeping hoggies safe

 - check any bonfire before you light it as they are a perfect place for a hoggies to sleep or hibernate